 - 1/2 cup shredded Monterey Jack cheese

-- Optional toppings: sour cream and fresh jalapeno pepper slices, optional
+- Optional toppings: Sour cream and fresh jalapeno pepper slices

 - In a 3-qt. slow cooker, combine broth and cornmeal.
 Let stand for 5 minutes.
 In a large skillet, cook beef over medium heat until no longer pink; drain.
 Stir in chili powder and cumin.
 Transfer to slow cooker.
 Stir in the salsa, corn, beans and olives.
 Cover and cook on low for 6-8 hours or until heated through.

 - Sprinkle with cheese.
 Cover and cook 5-10 minutes longer or until cheese is melted.
-Top with sour cream and jalapeno slices if desired.
-Yield: 5 servings.
+If desired, top with sour cream and jalapeno slices.

 Nutrition Facts1-1/3 cups: 455 calories, 16g fat (6g saturated fat), 66mg cholesterol, 1112mg sodium, 45g carbohydrate (7g sugars, 7g fiber), 27g protein.